TarunKakani/webServer/README.md

-# Simple Web Server in C
+# Simple TCP server in C

-This project is a basic web server implemented from scratch in pure C, following [Beej's Guide to Network Programming](https://beej.us/guide/bgnet/).
+This project is a basic tcp server implemented from scratch in pure C, following [Beej's Guide to Network Programming](https://beej.us/guide/bgnet/).
 Currently, it only supports connections on `localhost`.
 Future updates will aim for public accessibility.

 ## Compilation